 Flying with kids can be a challenge for everyone involved.
+It doesn’t matter if they’re school-aged, toddlers or babies, it’s always tough.
 Here are a few tips I’ve picked up over the years as a Nanny.
 I hope they’ll help you as much as they’ve helped me.

 While this might seem like an unnecessary expense, I highly recommend early boarding.
 It gives kids extra time to get situated on the plane.
 A plane can be an exciting, and sometimes scary experience for a child.
-That extra 10-15 minutes on the plane before take off can he helpful in getting kids settled and at least semi-comfortable with their surroundings.
+That extra 10-15 minutes on the plane before take-off can be helpful in getting kids settled and at least semi-comfortable with their surroundings.

 Flying with Kids Tip #2: The carry-on